aspose-imaging/Aspose.Imaging-Products/imaging/java/conversion/cdr-to-jpeg2000/_index.md

     {{% blocks/products/pf/agp/content h2="" %}}

-Imaging API is an image processing solution to create, modify, draw or convert images with in applications.
+Aspose.Imaging API is an image processing solution to create, modify, draw or convert images with in applications.
 Aspose.Imaging is a fast API for Image processing, including but not limited to image conversions and manipulations such as drawing, working with graphic primitives, image transformations, export and conversion to multiple formats.
 Its a standalone library and does not depend on any software for image operations.
 One can easily add high performance image conversion feature with native APIs within projects.
-These are 100% private on premise APIs and files are processed at your own servers. ‎
+These are 100% private on premise APIs and files are processed at your own servers. ‎‎

     {{% /blocks/products/pf/agp/content %}}